ar31an/back_to_anchor/README.md

 # BackToAnchor

-An Alternative to link_to :back that also allows the anchor to be passed along with the URL.
+An Alternative to (link_to :back) that also allows the anchor to be passed along with the URL.

+# When should you use it

+Lets say you have a long page with lots of information and the user scrolls down to some element on the page, and then clicks on a link to navigate to a new page.

+Now, on this page you have a (link_to :back) which will take user back to the previous page.
+But, in doing so the user will be redirected to the start of the page instead.
+Wouldn't it be better, if the user was scrolled to the same element from where they navigated to the new page?

+That's where this gem comes in handy, as the user will be redirected to the page along with anchor so the page scrolls down to specific element automatically.

 ## Installation